polarbeargo/CarND-TrafficSign-classifier/writeup_template.md

 * The size of test set is 12630
 * The shape of a traffic sign image is ( 34799, 32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set using Matplotlib and pandas plot.
 It is a bar chart plotting traffic sign images and the count of each sign.

 ![alt text][image8]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture ###

-####1.
-Describe how you preprocessed the image data.
+1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 * As a first step to pre-process data, I use sklearn shuffle() API to shuffle arrays in a consistent way to do random permutations of the collections.
 The second step, I use train_test_split() API to split arrays into random train and validation subsets and last step I normalized the image data.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 Using the transfer learning skill base on pre-trained Neural Network LeNet function learn how to use the dropout() API.